willothy/nvim-cokeline/README.md

 ### Dynamic rendering
 <!-- ### Dynamic rendering (with sliders) -->

-Even when you have a lot of buffers open, `nvim-cokeline` is rendered to always keep the focused buffer visible and in the middle of the bufferline.
+Even when you have a lot of buffers open, `nvim-bufferline` is rendered to always keep the focused buffer visible and in the middle of the bufferline.
 Also, if a buffer doesn't fit entirely we still try to include as much of it as possible before cutting off the rest.